byoso/bin/README.md

 Use option -h to see the synopsis of this.

 - secret_key_generator: useful for creating quickly a key, for django or something else.
 You can use a number as option to set the length of the key.
+- serve_this.py : quickly creates a server to share ressources on your local network.

 Go inside the code and adapt it to your own needs.
 Feel free to do anything you want with this code, it is very rought, but can be useful.